magento/devdocs/guides/v2.0/cloud/before/before-setup-env-2_clone.md

 </div>

 ### List and review variables {#variablelist}
 If you're not sure whether or not the `master` branch has all Magento Admin variables and settings configured, open a terminal, login to the Magento Cloud CLI, and enter the following command.
 This command lists any configured and available variables.
-The Project Owner may have already set some or all of the variables during [project creation]({{ page.baseurl }}cloud/before/before-project-owner.html).

 	magento-cloud variable:get -e <environment ID>